"Baba Yaga's New Whip" - Watercolor.

 Sustained Investigation by Sophia Butusova

 The use of color theory plays an essential role in portraying emotion.
-The oil paints, strictly limited to orange, black, yellow, and white blend and mix to create a sickly orange undertone that echoes the morbidity and pain of the screams in the portrait to the viewer.
+The oil paints, strictly limited to orange, black, yellow, and white, blend and mix to create an orange undertone that echoes the morbidity in the portrait.

 "The Pestilence - Catherine in Darkness" - Acrylic Paint, Colored Pencils.